-The Stoner Health Center at Heidelberg University is a modern clinical and health and wellness service facility with a nurse practitioner on staff.
-The center is open Monday through Friday from 7:15 a.m.- 3:15 p.m. when classes are in session.
+The Stoner Health Center provides the Heidelberg campus with a modern facility providing quality medical services.
+The Stoner Health Center provides a walk-in health clinic, counseling services and disability accommodations.
+The center is open Monday through Friday from 7:15 a.m. - 4:00 p.m. when classes are in session; except summers.